 The condition can be treated using conservative and surgical measures.
 Carpal tunnel syndrome is generally treated conservatively in the first instance.
 The wrist is immobilised using a brace or bandage.
 At the same time, the inflammation of the flexor tendons is treated with anti-inflammatory medication or local injections of cortisone.
 The earlier the conservative treatment is started, the better the chances of recovery.
 So it is important to have any problems promptly checked out by a doctor.

 If conservative treatments do not fully resolve the symptoms, it is usually necessary to have an operation.
-The operation is usually treated on an outpatient basis.
+This is usually performed on an outpatient basis.
 During surgery, the carpal tunnel is opened and the pressure on the nerves is manually relieved.
-This procedure can be carried out using a minimally invasive endoscopic technique.
+This can also be carried out using a minimally invasive technique involving an endoscopy.